cloudrac3r/out-of-your-element/notes.md

 There needs to be a way to easily manually trigger something later.
 For example, it should be easy to manually retry sending a message, or check all members for changes, etc.

+## Current manual process for setting up a server

+1. Call createSpace.createSpace(discord.guilds.get(GUILD_ID))
+2. Call createRoom.createAllForGuild(GUILD_ID)
+3. Edit source code of event-dispatcher.js isGuildAllowed() and add the guild ID to the list
+4. If developing, make sure SSH port forward is activated, then wait for events to sync over!

 ## Transforming content

 1. Upload attachments to mxc if they are small enough.